 Mod Podge is an excellent adhesive and can be used as a top coat to protect your creation.

 Once your can is decorated, drop the gift inside, pop the lid on, and you're done!

 02 of 06

 Kitchen Compost Bucket

-Tip: Don't forget to add used coffee grounds to your compost, they are a good source of nitrogen.
+Don't forget to add used coffee grounds to your compost because they're a good source of nitrogen.

 Stick an empty coffee can on your kitchen counter and use it to hold your kitchen scraps in between trips to the compost pile.
 The lid will help contain odors and prevent fruit fly attacks.